shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

     + FullyQualifiedErrorId : Microsoft.PowerShell.Commands.WriteErrorException,DevClusterSetup.ps1

-#### Solución
+#### <a name="solution"></a>Solution

-Cierre la ventana de PowerShell actual y abra una nueva ventana de PowerShell como administrador.
-Ahora podrá ejecutar correctamente el script.
+Close the current PowerShell window and open a new PowerShell window as an administrator.
+You should now be able to successfully run the script.

-## Errores de conexión del clúster
+## <a name="cluster-connection-failures"></a>Cluster connection failures

-### Los cmdlets de PowerShell de Service Fabric no se reconocen en Azure PowerShell
+### <a name="service-fabric-powershell-cmdlets-are-not-recognized-in-azure-powershell"></a>Service Fabric PowerShell cmdlets are not recognized in Azure PowerShell

-#### Problema
+#### <a name="problem"></a>Problem

-Si intenta ejecutar cualquiera de los cmdlets de PowerShell de Service Fabric, como por ejemplo `Connect-ServiceFabricCluster` en una ventana de Azure PowerShell, se produce un error que indica que no se reconoce el cmdlet.
-Esto se debe a que Azure PowerShell usa la versión de 32 bits de Windows PowerShell (incluso en las versiones de 64 bits del sistema operativo), mientras que los cmdlets de Service Fabric solo funcionan en entornos de 64 bits.
+If you try to run any of the Service Fabric PowerShell cmdlets, such as `Connect-ServiceFabricCluster` in an Azure PowerShell window, it fails, saying that the cmdlet is not recognized.
+The reason for this is that Azure PowerShell uses the 32-bit version of Windows PowerShell (even on 64-bit OS versions), whereas the Service Fabric cmdlets only work in 64-bit environments.

-#### Solución
+#### <a name="solution"></a>Solution

-Ejecute siempre los cmdlets de Service Fabric directamente desde Windows PowerShell.
+Always run Service Fabric cmdlets directly from Windows PowerShell.

->[AZURE.NOTE] La versión más reciente de Azure PowerShell no crea un acceso directo especial, por lo que esto ya no debería ocurrir.
+>[AZURE.NOTE] The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.

-### Excepción de inicialización de tipo
+### <a name="type-initialization-exception"></a>Type Initialization exception

-#### Problema
+#### <a name="problem"></a>Problem

-Cuando se conecta al clúster en PowerShell, aparece el error TypeInitializationException para System.Fabric.Common.AppTrace.
+When you are connecting to the cluster in PowerShell, you see the error TypeInitializationException for System.Fabric.Common.AppTrace.

-#### Solución
+#### <a name="solution"></a>Solution

-La variable de ruta de acceso no se estableció correctamente durante la instalación.
-Cierre la sesión de Windows y vuelva a iniciarla.
-Se actualizará completamente la ruta de acceso.
+Your path variable was not correctly set during installation.
+Please sign out of Windows and sign back in.
+This will fully refresh your path.

-### Se produce un error de conexión del clúster con el mensaje "El objeto está cerrado"
+### <a name="cluster-connection-fails-with-"object-is-closed""></a>Cluster connection fails with "Object is closed"

-#### Problema
+#### <a name="problem"></a>Problem

-Se produce un error en una llamada a Connect-ServiceFabricCluster con un error similar al siguiente:
+A call to Connect-ServiceFabricCluster fails with an error like this:

     Connect-ServiceFabricCluster : The object is closed.
     At line:1 char:1